Getting Started

 let streamChat = StreamChat(chatClient: chatClient, appearance: appearance)

 In this way, you can change all the colors used in the SDK.
-For a complete reference, please visit this page.
+For a complete reference, please check our source code here.

 Changing Images